linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 - **Charts and Data**
   - Illustrate shifts in government and military spending.
   - Show workforce changes during war periods.
-  - Highlight the [[The Economist Fewer Or Even None|economic impact]] of transitioning from war to peace.
+  - Highlight the [economic impact](../../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%209-%20Bailouts%20and%20Bank%20Failures/Articles/The%20Economist%20Fewer%20Or%20Even%20None.md) of transitioning from war to peace.

 ## Conclusion
 - Understanding the economic dynamics of war and post-war periods is crucial.